 - Study the GAQM body of knowledge and pass the e-course.

-- The GAQM Associate In Project Management (APM) certification costs $175 for the e-course and an exam voucher
+- GAQM Associate In Project Management (APM) certification costs a total of ~$200:

 The Certified Project Director course is the highest-level certification offered by the Global Association for Quality Management (GAQM).
 It is meant for experienced project managers who are working on multiple or complex projects.
 The course content is set on helping project executives acquire the requisite skills in managing complex projects and programs by focusing on risk management, scope management, quality management and budgeting.
 This is a great qualification for more advanced project managers who are managing larger project teams and a portfolio of projects.